 I’ve outgrown the tiny shop my father and I built 27 years ago.
 Many of my antique tools and molds are currently in storage.
 Fortunately, my wife and I were able to buy a wonderful old house and barn in nearby Washington Center, NH.
 The barn is in good shape with a sturdy foundation and a standing seam metal roof.
 We received all approvals from the town for our project and we added the required parking lot last year.
-Now it’s time to focus on building the workshop and Learning Center inside the barn.
+On June 18, 2017 we moved all of our equipment from our old shop to temporary (3 season) quarters in our Washington barn.
+We enjoyed lots of walk in traffic and strong sales in July & August and now it’s time to focus on building the insulated Workshop and Learning Center on the opposite side of the barn.

 So How Can You Help?

-We need to raise $65,000. to build the 1200 square foot workshop, showroom and Learning Center inside the barn.
-The interior is raw space and we need to frame walls, install new flooring and ceilings, add electricity, insulate, finish carpentry and install a heating system.
+We need to raise $25,000. to build the 600 square foot insulated Workshop and Learning Center on the east side of the barn.
+It is currently raw space, and we need to frame walls, install new flooring and ceilings, add electricity, insulate, finish carpentry and install a heating system.